 Clean the surface

 Make sure the surface is clean, dry and free of dust, dirt and loose paint.
-Use a brush or a damp cloth to remove dust and dirt.
+Use a brush or damp cloth to remove dust and dirt.
 If there is mold or algae on the surface, use a mold and algae remover to clean the surface before painting.

 Primer